ABCD-Community/abcd-community.github.io/en/abcd-oai/index.md

 Retrieves a list of all databases available on this repository.
 Compulsory parameters verb Exclusive parameter resumptionToken

 > Note:
-> 'exclusve parameter' means that this parameter is not allowed as
+> 'exclusive parameter' means that this parameter is not allowed as
 > it is incompatible with the idea of the verb itself.
 The interface
 > will not allow to put an exclusive parameter.